Priyanka-sharma181/Chatbot-Development-Guide/docs/source/repo_structure.rst

 - **/.env:** The `.env` file serves as a pivotal configuration file, housing environment variables vital for your chatbot application.
 It's utilized for defining sensitive data such as API keys, database credentials, and other configuration values that shouldn't be hardcoded in your source files.
 Ensuring the secure handling of this file and refraining from sharing sensitive information publicly is paramount.

+The **src** folder is further organized into multiple subfolders and files.
+Please refer to the attached image below for a visual representation.
 .. image:: project_structure.png
    :alt: project_structure image
    :width: 700